1.0 Nonprofit USPS Marketing Mail

 The term penalty mail refers to official mail, sent by U.S. government agencies, relating solely to the business of the U.S. government, that is authorized by law to be carried in the mail without prepayment of postage.
 For this standard, agencies are departments, agencies, corporations, establishments, commissions, committees, and all officers and authorities of the U.S. government authorized to use penalty mail.
 For information on the standards for penalty mail, email questions to USPS Official Mail Accounting System (OMAS) headquarters at OMASHQ@usps.gov.

-An exception to the marking and verification standards in 8.1.3 through 8.1.5 may be granted for one of the following reasons:
+An exception to the postage, marking, and verification standards in 8.3 and 8.6.1 may be granted for one of the following reasons:

 - Ballots are returned under 505.1.0.